afloreto/afloreto/README.md

 My deep connection with technology started while growing up in the **world of gaming**, which instilled in me a passion for logic, problem-solving, and engaging user experiences.

-When I'm not coding, you'll likely find me with a book—I **love reading** as a way to continuously learn and bring fresh perspectives to my projects.
+When I'm not coding, you'll likely find me with a book, I **love reading** as a way to continuously learn and bring fresh perspectives to my projects.

 Feel free to browse my repositories.
 Let's connect and build something great! 😊